danissimoae/snippet-saver-go/README.md

 ### Deployed and configured, app makes CRUD operations.
 Making snippets in DB.
 ### Snippets can be:
-- Readed
+- Fastly recieved from db and mapped on
+- Validated from backend (validation can be configured)
-- Edited
+- Edited in db by embedded CLI
-- Deleted
+App provides interface and CLI for intercating with data.